PEI-MotionSuit/microsite/my-website/docs/SystemInformation/architecture.md

 - Data Formatter: Transforms data into required formats (PDF, CSV, JSON) with appropriate styling
 - Comparison Engine: Performs statistical comparisons between users and time periods
 - Batch Export Processor: Manages asynchronous export jobs with progress tracking

+#### <u>Sensor calibration Service</u>
+Purpose: Handles sensor calibration for each new user
+- Each new user, when first introduced to the system, will be prompted to perform a quick suit’s sensor calibration according to their preferences.
+This module will be responsible for collecting the raw data and storing the user’s “zeros” for later posture analysis.

 ## Raspberry Backend
 The Raspberry Pi serves as the computing hub that interfaces directly with wearable sensors, providing real-time data acquisition and preprocessing.
 This edge layer ensures low-latency processing and operational resilience even during network interruptions.